 International Women’s Day is very popular in Poland, especially due to its historical background.
 Women’s Day was very popular and much celebrated during the time of the Polish People’s Republic and in the 70s, women were always given flowers, carnations or tulips, and other goods that were not so easy to get during the communist period, such as tights, towels, coffee or even soap.
 It may seem hilarious looking back now but that was the reality of the past.
 Therefore, until today, International Women’s Day is greatly celebrated, flowers are given out on the streets, in shops etc. It is currently also connected to the feminist movement and there are a lot of demonstrations taking place in many cities of Poland.
 Since IT is mostly a male-dominated industry, we are always looking forward to our colleagues’ creativity on International Women’s Day.
 They never let us down and women always get flowers or gifts.
 I do feel it is nice to have and to celebrate women all over the world.
 However, women and men should be equally celebrated, recognized and respected each day, every day.
 The celebrations of mutual recognition should not be left to one day in the year only.

 In Belgium, we celebrate it since 1972, we even celebrate it twice: Women’s Day on the 11th of November and International Women’s Day on the 8th of March.
-This year is the first time that there will be a national strike in Brussels for women’s rights.
-I guess that, in general, we don’t really celebrate it, but I was told that many companies give the female employees a small gift as a sign of appreciation.
-I am a new hire at Bechtle direct Belgium, so I don’t have any experience of celebrating this day at the office.
-Last year the female employees received chocolates.
-The Marketing department told me that we can expect something, so I am very curious what it will be this year!
+Bechtle Belgium gives the female colleagues a surprise on the 8th of March; we already received in the past years chocolates and funny socks.
+Curious to find out what we can expect this year!
 I think it is important that we have a day like this.
 In the past, women had to fight for their rights and in some countries women still have fewer rights than men.
 It is a good thing that we are moving towards a society in which men and women are treated equally.

 Einige Jahre meines Lebens verbrachte ich im schönen Thüringen in Jena.
 Mein damaliger Chef schenkte allen Mitarbeiterinnen Rosen, im Supermarkt, beim Optiker, beim Bäcker - gefühlt in der ganzen Stadt - gab es Blumen oder kleine Geschenke.
 Und klar, alle weiblichen Bekannten drückte ich fest und wir wünschten uns gegenseitig alles Gute zum Frauentag.
 Wenn ich meine Kinder abends aus der Kita abholte, freute ich mich schon auf das Sahnehäubchen des Frauentages: Sie überraschten mich mit etwas Selbstgebasteltem und einem Küsschen.
 Wenn wir dann nach Hause wackelten, war ich müde vom Umarmen und vollbepackt mit kleinen Aufmerksamkeiten.
 Als ich in den Landkreis Heilbronn zog, ging ich fortan am Frauentag leer aus.
 Immerhin: Das Gebastelte aus dem Kindergarten blieb bestehen, allerdings bekam ich es zum Muttertag überreicht.
 Aber: Times are changing.
 Seit drei, vier Jahren piepst am 8.
 März regelmäßig das Smartphone und erfreut mich über WhatsApp und Social Media Kanäle mit virtuellen, bunten Grüßen und witzigen Memes aus ganz Deutschland.
 Und in Jena hängen in dieser Woche Poster in der Stadt mit dem Slogan: „Mehr Frauenrechte statt Rosen.“